-We will work with customers to determine the best mix and timing of workers for events.
-Top priority is given to accomplishing all tasks in a timely manner and to standard.
-FM reserves the right to determine the most economical mix of resources for all events for each customer, but will not sacrifice employee well being or safety.
+FM will work with customers to determine the best mix and scheduling of staff to support their event.
+The top priority is to accomplish all tasks in a timely manner and to standard.
+FM reserves the right to determine the most economical mix of resources for all events but will not sacrifice employee well-being or safety.

-Any event that occurs must have a UC Merced sponsor responsible for all aspects of coordination, preparation, execution and clean up.
+Any event that occurs must have a UC Merced sponsor responsible for all aspects of coordination, preparation, execution, and clean-up.
 This sponsor is responsible for the actions of the groups invited to Campus.
 Any damage that occurs can be billed to the sponsor.
 This sponsor must be a member of the faculty or staff and cannot be a student, and must be present for the entire event, monitoring all activity.
-Generally, student club events that are small in scope only require a responsible person be present for the entire event, and that person may be a club officer.
+Generally, student club events that are small in scope require a responsible person to be present for the entire event, and that person may be a club officer.

 - FM abides by all University of California policies and procedures as they relate to recharging internal UC organizations and direct charging external organizations.